MalasadaTech/decode-extension/README.md

 - **Main Document Only**: Works on the main webpage, not within iframes or embedded content.
 - **Basic Decoding**: Uses `decodeURIComponent`, `atob`, and hex decoding, which may not handle non-standard or multi-layered encodings.
-- **Alert Output**: Results appear in an alert box, which is simple but limits interaction (e.g., no copying).
+- **Alert Output**: Results appear in a toast notification with selectable text and a close button, allowing for easy copying.
 - **Error Messages**: Invalid input triggers a generic error without detailed feedback.

 Future updates could add support for more encodings or a better result display.